CIRCSE/lcl_lila_hands-on_2025/README.md

 x = requests.post(url, data=params)}
 ```

-To use opeanAI api use somthing like that:
+To use openAI api use something like that:
 ```
 stream = client.chat.completions.create(
     model="gpt-4o",